FY 2016

 [Ritsumeikan University, Bukkyo University, Kyoto Sangyo University/Kita-ku]

-With the aim of creating an opportunity for students studying and living in Kyoto to learn about the value of the community through interaction with people in the shopping district and local children, and to participate more in community activities, we will hold music stages and hands-on classes to learn with children together with shops and temples in the shopping district.
+With the aim of creating opportunities for students studying and living in Kyoto to learn about the value of the community through interaction with people in the shopping district and local children, and to participate more in community activities, we will hold a music stage and hands-on classes to learn together with children in the shopping street.

-Through these activities, we will increase the number of students and citizens who know the appeal of the shopping district, which will lead to the revitalization of the shopping district.
+Through these activities, we will increase the number of students and citizens who know about the charm of the shopping street, which will lead to the revitalization of the shopping street.

 In May 28, a community FM station opened in Kita-ku, Kyoto City.
-Therefore, we will produce a radio program that conveys the charms of Kita Ward, and provide a place for interaction by displaying projectors and products that visualize it at 1000KITA Studio.
-In addition, in order to discover and rediscover the charms of Kita Ward, program production and town walking workshops will be held, and by transmitting them through radio, the aim is to further enhance the charm of Kita Ward as a region.
+Therefore, we will produce a radio program to convey the charm of Kita-ku, and provide a place for interaction by displaying projectors and products that visualize it at the 1000KITA studio.
+In addition, in order to discover and rediscover the charm of Kita Ward, we will produce programs and conduct town walking workshops, and disseminate it through radio, with the aim of further enhancing the attractiveness of Kita Ward as a region.

-Kyoto Sanjo-kai Shopping Street Terakoya Business Kyoto Koka Women's University Koka Sanjo Girls [Kyoto Koka Women's University
+Kyoto Sanjokai Shopping Street Terakoya Business Kyoto Koka Women’s University Koka Sanjo Girls

-We plan and implement events to liven up the shopping district, and aim to further revitalize the Sanjo-kai shopping district by conducting activities that will serve as a playground and learning place for children and a community place for local residents.
-The target audience is families visiting the Sanjo-kai shopping street, and we students also deepen our ties with the local community through the project, and the aim is to create a mutually beneficial relationship in which local people expand and revitalize community places.
+plan and implement events to liven up the shopping street, and carry out activities that make it a place for children to play and learn, and a place for local people to become one of the places of the community, with the aim of further revitalizing the Sanjokai shopping street.
+The target audience is families who visit the Sanjokai shopping street, and we, the students, also deepen our connections with the community through the project, and we aim to create a mutually beneficial relationship by expanding and revitalizing the community between local people.

-Keihoku Yuge Satomachi Exchange Project Keihoku Yuge Satomachi Exchange Project Executive Committee
+Keihoku Yuge Sato Town Exchange Project Keihoku Yuge Sato Town Exchange Project Executive Committee

 [Kyoto University, Kyoto Women’s University/Ukyo Ward]

-It is a circle of university students in the city who are active in the former Keihoku Town.
-As for activities, at the Satomachi Exchange Cafe "Koisaraku" that is open every Saturday, Sunday and holiday, he participates as a volunteer staff member and interacts with local residents, and helps with agricultural work and renovation work using fallow fields.
-In the future, we plan to support the revival of the local summer festival by local high school students and hold exchange events for university students involved in the Keihoku area, which will lead to regional revitalization.
+is a circle of university students in the city who are active in the former Keihoku Town.
+As for the content of the activities, he participates as a volunteer staff at the Satomachi exchange café “Koisakiraku”, which is open every Saturday, Sunday, and holidays, and interacts with local residents, and helps with agricultural work and renovation work using fallow fields.
+In the future, we plan to support the revival of local summer festivals by local high school students and hold exchange events for university students involved in the Keihoku area, which will lead to regional revitalization.

-Nishijin's morning market marche is a regional event that has been held since Heisei 24 as part of town revitalization.
-On the occasion of the integration of elementary schools in the four school districts of Seiyi, Nishijin, Momozono, and Juraku in Kamigyo Ward, local residents formed an organization called "Nishijin Town Revitalization Association," which holds the event four times a year.
-This project aims to promote this event by considering the creation of a system that makes it easy for people of all ages to visit while valuing the function of a place of relaxation in the community.
+Nishijin’s morning market marche is a local event that has been held since Heisei 24 as part of town revitalization.
+On the occasion of the integration of elementary schools in the four school districts of Nariyi, Nishijin, Momozono, and Juraku in Kamigyo Ward, local residents formed an organization called the “Nishijin Town Revitalization Association,” which plays a central role in holding events four times a year.
+In this project, we will consider creating a system that makes it easy for people of all ages to visit while valuing the function of the community as a place of relaxation in the community, and we aim to promote the sales of this event.

-Students from Kyoto Junior College of Economics Takahashi and Miyake will play a central role in collaborating with NPOs and residents' associations in Rakusai New Town to explore local issues and search for clues to solve problems.
-Through participation in the planning and participation of local events such as "creating a place to belong" for the elderly and "building connections" between people, as well as conducting research activities, we aim to achieve a sense of ownership by sharing awareness between students and local people through continuous participation, rather than simply providing labor and enjoying themselves.
+Led by students from Kyoto Keizai Junior College’s Takahashi and Miyake seminars, the project will work with NPOs and residents’ associations in Rakusai New Town to explore local issues and find clues to solving them.
+Through planning and participation in community events such as “creating a place to belong” for the elderly and “creating connections” between people, as well as research activities, the goal is not only to provide labor and enjoy themselves, but also to develop a sense of ownership through shared awareness between students and local people through continuous participation.

 Kyoto Bunkyo University Bus Tours Kyoto Bunkyo University Bus Tours

-This is a low-cost day bus tour planned and implemented by students for elderly people living alone in Mukojima New Town, and uses school buses to conduct tours to and from Mukojima New Town where elderly people who tend to be confined go with university students.
-Starting with the project subject "New Town Town Development" in Heisei 25, in Heisei 27, it was held a total of 9 times as a regional student project "Kyoto Bunkyo Bus Tours", and the expectations of the community are growing as "when will the next time?"
+low-cost one-day bus tour planned and implemented by students for elderly people living alone in Mukojima New Town, and uses a school bus to conduct a tour to and from Mukojima New Town where elderly people who tend to be confined go with university students.
+Starting with the Heisei 25 project subject “New Town Town Development”, the 27th fiscal year was held a total of 9 times as a local student project “Kyoto Bunkyo Bus Tours”, and the expectations of the community are growing, “When will we do it next?”

 Gifts from the field VegiRitsu

-[Hosting agricultural experience & cooking classes] and [selling smoothies made with substandard and overproduced vegetables].
-Focusing on the farmers' problem of "discarding agricultural products due to substandard or overproduction" and the student problem of "eating habits that tend to be biased due to lack of vegetables", we aim to solve both at the same time.
-By connecting the field and the kitchen, we will deliver the value of agriculture and the importance of food to students, and create a new community between local farmers and students.
+[Hosting agricultural experiences and cooking classes] and [Selling smoothies made with non-standard and overproduced vegetables].
+Focusing on the farmers’ issues of “disposal of agricultural products due to non-spec or overproduction” and the students’ issues of “unbalanced eating habits due to lack of vegetables,” we aim to solve both at the same time.
+By connecting the fields and kitchens, we will deliver the value of agriculture and the importance of food to students, and create a new community between local farmers and students.

 Implementation Report

-In deciding which projects to be selected, the second round of public presentation screening was held at Campus Plaza Kyoto on Sunday, June 26, 2016, as an opportunity to appeal the effects and characteristics of the projects and the enthusiasm for the projects.
+In deciding on the selected projects, we held a public presentation screening (second screening) on Sunday, June 26, 2016 at Campus Plaza Kyoto as an opportunity to promote the effects and characteristics of the projects and the enthusiasm for the projects.

-This year, 21 projects that passed the document screening in the first screening participated in the presentation screening.
+This year, 21 applicants who passed the document screening in the first round of screening participated in the presentation screening.

-Each organization promoted their efforts with elaborate presentations, and fully demonstrated the results of their preparations.
+Each organization appealed their efforts with elaborate presentations, and fully demonstrated the results of their preparations.

-In addition, a total of about 130 people, including those related to the presentation organizations, attended the venue and listened attentively to the students' presentations on their rich ideas and initiatives in collaboration with the local community.
+In addition, a total of about 130 people, including representatives of the presentation organizations, attended the venue and listened to the students’ presentations on their rich ideas and initiatives in collaboration with the local community.

 gakumachi_2016_1